Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Conclusions

 \section{Conclusions}

-In this work we have presented an analysis of the performance of different machine-learning models at finding strong lenses in the \Euclid Q1 data covering 63\,deg$^2$.
+In this work we have presented an analysis of the performance of different machine-learning models at finding strong lenses in the \Euclid Q1 data {covering 63\,deg$^2$}.
 We compared five different models and investigated some of the factors that can improve the lens finding abilities of the machine-learning models.
 In combination with expert visual inspection and citizen science efforts, we were able to obtain a large number of lenses and evaluated the performance of the machine-learning models against this.
 We also explored the abilities of machine-learning models to find different types of lenses and explored how this may scale to the next \Euclid data releases.
 However, we have tested the ability of machine-learning models to identify images that an expert human would classify as a grade A or B lens.
 We have ignored the fallibility of expert humans at lens finding \citep{rojas23}.
 It is possible that some real lenses were identified as such by the machine-learning models yet graded poorly by humans, or that some non-lenses were identified as lens candidates by the human inspectors.

-The machine-learning models presented in this work all perform well at finding lenses, which is significant given the rarity of strong lensing.
+The machine-learning models presented in this work identify lenses at rates significantly higher than random, which is significant given the rarity of strong lensing, though the models vary in their overall performance.
 The best performing machine-learning model is \texttt{Zoobot}, a model pretrained on general (non-lens) galaxy morphologies in non-\Euclid data.
 Of the million Q1 objects that were searched through, \texttt{Zoobot} found 122 grade A, 41 grade B and 67 grade C lenses in the top 1000 ranked objects.
 By fine-tuning the pretrained model, we can transfer the features it has learned about galaxies in general to the specific problem of lens finding, producing a model that required less training data than training a model from scratch (needing only around $10^{3}$ images to train).
 Using a less data-hungry model meant that we could more deliberately curate the training data set, which was found to be beneficial.